Katha (storytelling format): Performers

 From 1870 to 1940, storytelling flourished in Tamil Nadu, Karnataka, Andhra Pradesh and Kerala.
 Tanjavur Krishna Bagavathar (1841–1903) sang with Paruthiyur Krishna Sastri (1855–1911) during his early Katha performances.
 Krishna Sastri later performed only pravachans with minimal music.
 Krishna Bagavathar continued his Kathakalakshepam and introduced Marathi metric forms, which became the standard for the next 50 years.

 The carnatic singers Soolamangalam Vaidyanatha Bagavathar (1866–1943), Mangudi Chidambara Bagavathar (1880–1938), Chitrakavi Sivarama Bagavathar (1869–1951), Soolamangalam Soundararaja Bagavathar (1890–1925), C. Saraswathi Bai (1894–1974) and N. S. Krishna Bagavathar (1892–1984) were all inspired by Krishna Bagavathar's style and technique.
 Pandit Lakshmanacharya, Tiruppazhanam Panchapakesa Sastri, Mannargudi Sambasiva Bhagavatar, Tanjavur T.N.
 Subramanya Bhagavatar and T.S.
 Balakrishna Sastrigal specialised in Harikatha.
 Andamin Sivarama Bhagavatar, Pandit Lakshmanacharyar and Tiruppazhanam Panchapekesa Sastri, Kalakkad Muthuswami Sastrigal, Sengalipuram Muthanna Vaidhyanatha Dikshithar, Samartha Ramadas Swamigal, Paruthiyur Krishna Sastri and Sengalipuram Anantarama Dikshitar were Pravachan and Upanyasam storytellers.
 After this period, storytelling became popular in North India.

 Ramakrishna Paramahamsa, Swami Vivekananda and Swami Dayananda Saraswati later presented discourses, and Dushyanth Sridhar has become popular.
 Present-day storytellers include satire, humor and music and can convey a message in several languages.
 Many of them play an important part in the religio-social life of India.

 In Sikhism

 In Sikhism, Katha (Punjabi: ਕਥਾ; Kathā) refers to a sermon, religious discourse, analysis, or exposition of a given text and its passages, which is verbal in form.
+The term refers to religious discourses focused on educating the congregation on the proper meaning of the teachings set-out in the Sikh scriptures and other texts to guide correct beliefs and practices.
 The Sikh tradition of katha formally traces back to Bhai Gurdas, who was ordained by Guru Arjan to expound upon a verse from the Adi Granth, which he had been the scribe of, on a daily basis to the Sikh congregation in a brief and concise manner.
 Later, the masands, which had been appointed by the Sikh gurus, were instructed to perform discourses on Sikh texts, beliefs, and practices to their local parish.
 Later, Guru Gobind Singh had appointed Bhai Mani Singh to perform katha.
 Not only are the main canon of Sikh texts analyzed, but also other historical texts related to Sikhs, such as the Suraj Parkash and Panth Parkash.